 I am a biology and writing tutor for university students.
 I also work as a freelance reviewer and technical editor.

-As a tutor, I aim to teach students to think critically about their subject and their work.
-Students can learn to apply concepts only if they understand it.
+As a tutor, I aim to teach learners to think critically about their subject and their work.
+Learners can apply concepts only if they understand it.
 To encourage creative and critical thinking, I explain concepts by asking questions to determine their understanding and making the concepts relevant to them/their work.

 In biology, my expertise is in: